cubode/templatifier-webpack-plugin/Readme.md

 ## About
 We are www.cubode.com an startup focussed on No Code, AI and OpenSouce.

-Templatifier has been developed with 💙 for the community
+Templatifier-webpack-plugin has been developed with 💙 for the community, check Templatifier (https://www.npmjs.com/package/templatifier & https://github.com/cubode/templatifier)